 If you just noticed that your exterior doors are fading, warping, and hard to open and close, you should think of replacing them as soon as possible.
-This is because the front doors give the first impression of your home to visitors.
+This is because the front doors give visitors the first impression of your home.
 Entry doors are also the main entrance to your home, so burglars can find their way into your home if the front doors are dented and weak.

 1. Replacing In Spring

 Spring has nice weather because it is nice and warm, and most homeowners will think of replacing their doors during this time.
-This means that because the season has longer days than nights, most installers are also busy.
+Because the season has longer days than nights, most installers are also busy.

 One advantage you will get from replacing your door in spring is the discounts from door sellers and installers.
-Most stores have discounted items so that they can make more sales when the demand is high.
+Most stores have discounted items to make more sales when the demand is high.

 However, the downside of replacing during spring is that it will be a bit challenging to get a contractor.
 This is because most of them are busy.
 They also charge a high installation fee during this time because of the demand.